joaoafs/Prado/README.md

 # Prado
-@IST - FP Project 2
+@IST - FP 2nd Project

+November 2021

+(NOT 100% FUNCTIONAL)

+By: joaoafs